I’ve been toying around for a while with the idea of a s’mores cookie, and the time was NOW.

 Make the cookies: Pre-heat oven to 350 degrees – line 2 baking sheets with parchment paper.

 If using whole crackers, process in your food processor till fine crumbs form.
-Transfer to a large bowl and add the Allulose, brown sugar, baking soda and salt – whisk till smooth.
+Transfer to a large bowl and add both sugars, baking soda and salt – whisk till smooth.
 Add the butter, egg and vanilla and stir with a rubber spatula till you have a smooth dough.
 Divide dough into 24 scoops and shape into balls; place on your baking sheets (if dough seems warm or too soft, refrigerate for 15 – 30 minutes).

 Bake for 8 – 10 minutes, till browned around the edges.
 Transfer sheets to wire racks and let cool completely on the racks before removing.